gek169/Simple_ISA/README.md

 the first 64k is typically the fastest to access on the emulator since it is closest to the registers.

-## Programming conventions established
+## Programming conventions established by hardware

 Stack:

 The stack pointer (which always resides in the first 64k) points to a *free* location on the stack.
 The stack pointer *increments* rather than decrements to increase the stack size.

-The stack can be, as most, 64 kilobytes.
+The stack can be, at most, 64 kilobytes.
+Don't let it get there.

-Procedure calling:

-Procedures freely clobber registers and do not necessarily leave a return value in the accumulator, it would be much more dynamic to put them on the stack.

 ## SISA-16 Assembler